tarantool/doc/doc/reference/configuration/index.rst

 Configuration parameters
 --------------------------------------------------------------------------------

-Configuration parameters have the form: |br|
+Configuration parameters have the form:

 :extsamp:`{**{box.cfg}**}{[{*{key = value}*} [, {*{key = value ...}*}]]}`

 Since ``box.cfg`` may contain many configuration parameters and since some of the